-For beginners, virtually anything such as a Razor A1, A2, A3, B model or other folding type aluminum model with adjustable handlebars will suffice for a beginner.
+For beginners, virtually anything such as a Razor A1, A2, A3, B model, or other folding type aluminum model with adjustable handlebars will suffice for a beginner.
 Keep in mind that the cheaper the model, the easier it will be for your child to trash it as she uses it more frequently.
-At this stage, you’ll want to look for a model that is economical, has safety features and can withstand some daily punishment.
-Let’s take a look at some of the sturdier entry-level sidewalk scooters.
+At this stage, you’ll want to look for a model that is economical, has safety features, and can withstand some daily punishment.

 Air-Filled or Pneumatic Scooters

 Once your child masters the basics of riding a scooter, he’ll start looking beyond the basic push scooter models if he really enjoys riding, even if tricks aren’t on the horizon.
 Air-filled scooters are one of the choices as they give riders a smoother experience on paved surfaces, however, they are also built for off-road excursions.
 That’s why they are sometimes called dirt scooters as they can be ridden on a variety of terrains that include dirt jumps, grass tracks, and trails.

 These scooters are similar to yet designed with a number of variations on sidewalk scooters, the most obvious of which are the wheels.
 Most are fitted with air-filled 12-inch wheels with inner tubes that provide more cushioning over bumps and uneven surfaces.
 You can also expect a pneumatic scooter to have an advanced cartridge braking system along with well-built stems and sturdy, oversized handlebars.
 The wider the bar, the better the scooter will be for stunts.
 Be sure to find a scooter with handlebars that are positioned well for your child to control it easily.